Get Free Solar Panel Quotes

 The Tesla Powerwall is a solar battery system designed to store the energy generated by the solar panels, or solar roof tiles installed on your home.

 Homeowners can use the Tesla Powerwall during the evenings, low-sunlight days or when the power grid fails.
-The energy stored energy in the battery can be used to power lights, outlets, and appliances for a few days if needed – depending on the power demand in your home.
+The stored energy can be used to power lights, outlets, and appliances for a few days if needed – depending on the power demand in your home.

 “Powerwall’s electrical interface provides a simple connection to any home or building,” explains Tesla.